This Week’s AI Signals: Quantum Speed-Ups, Lightweight 3D Models, Self-Optimising Networks

 - Interpretable AI builds trust, especially in fields like healthcare.

-- It echoes what LoRA fine-tuning taught me: big isn’t always better.
+- This small-model design echoes what LoRA fine-tuning taught me: big isn’t always better.

 I love this.
 I always root for the small models — they’re like indie musicians of the AI world.
 Less noise, more soul, and they fit perfectly on your laptop stage.
 If you’re experimenting too, tell me: what’s your “small model with big purpose” idea?